Planning Stampede 2026?

 11) 🗡️FREE ESCAPE ARTIST SHOW: See “Jaws of Death” show featuring professional escape artist Dean Gunnarson at the BMO Centre Stage of Wonders (2-3 shows daily)

-13) 🥁FREE POWWOW: See Stampede Powwow at the Saddledome July 12 & 13 at noon
+13) 🥁FREE POWWOW: See the Stampede Powwow at the Saddledome July 11 & 12, 2026 at noon

-15) 🤹♀️FREE CIRQUE SHOW: see Le Cirque de la Nuit cabaret show at the Stampede Cellar (18+) (2 shows nightly)
+15) 🤹♀️FREE CIRQUE SHOW: See Le Cirque de la Nuit cabaret show at the Stampede Cellar (18+) (2 shows nightly)

 First step, decide if you want to go to the parade or not, if that’s important to you, anchor your visit around the first Friday and work from there.
 If the parade is not important to you, I would anchor my trip around the concert(s) I most want to see.
 For instance, you could decide to only go to the Stampede for the second weekend and skip the first weekend.